Dartvauder/NeuroSandboxWebUI/README.md

 4) Set up the model according to the parameters you need
 5) Upload the image with which the generation will take place to `initial image` and `mask image`
 6) In `mask image`, select the brush, then the palette and change the color to `#FFFFFF`
-7) Draw a place for generation and enter your request
+7) Draw a place for generation and enter your request (+ and - for prompt weighting)
 8) Click the `Submit` button to get the inpainted image
 #### Optional: You can select your `vae` model
 #### vae = *inputs/image/sd_models/vae*